Students interested in earning a PhD in Neurosciences may apply for admission through one of two routes:

 11) Do all students, including international students, receive financial aid?

-Yes, all admitted students receive full tuition remission, healthcare coverage, and a stipend for 5 years and as long as the student remains in good academic standing (the amount of the stipend for the 2018-2019 academic year is $29,500).
-If the student does not finish within 5 years, he or she must petition the department Chair and Dean of Graduate Studies for an extension.
+Yes, all admitted students receive full tuition remission, healthcare coverage, and a stipend for 5 years, and as long as the student remains in good academic standing (the amount of the stipend for the 2023-2024 academic year will be $35,000).
+If the student does not finish the program within 5 years, he or she must petition the department Chair and Dean of Graduate Studies for an extension.

 12) How many students do you accept each year?